tatumumi/tatumumi.github.io/essays/smart-questions.md

 - accessible
 - respectful

-In addition to forming a "good" question it is important to choose an appropriate forum to ask it.
+In addition to forming a "good" question it is important to choose an effective forum to ask it.
+Depending on the subject matter of the question it should or should not be posted on a specific forum.
+For example, cites like Stack Overflow deal with programming questions.
+A good rule of thumb when deciding on which forum to post your question on is to look at what kind of questions have already been posted (and even at how many responses each post recieved).

 ## What is a "bad" question?

+Since there are "good" questions, there must exist "bad" questions.
+Growing up I was fed the idea that there was no such thing as a "bad" question.
+Any and all questions were encouraged to provoke discussion and

 ## What’s a smart question?